stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 }
 ```

-The populate() method fills the descriptor for an attachment that is allocated by the parent builder (shown below).
+The idea is that the parent builder will allocate the descriptor that is initialised by the `populate()` method.

 ## Sub-Passes